-All vessels at anchor in Prince Rupert shall maintain a condition of heavy ballast and required trim to ensure the ship's propeller and rudder are below the water line until a confirmed terminal berthing time has been arranged.
+All vessels at anchor in Prince Rupert shall arrive in and maintain a condition of heavy ballast and required trim to ensure the ship's propeller and rudder are below the water line until a confirmed terminal berthing time has been arranged.
 After a confirmed berthing time has been arranged, vessels may commence deballasting to enable that alongside time.